Vicky Barnes: British sprint cyclist on her recovery from horrific crash

 Getting out of bed for the first time happened a few days before Barnes was released from hospital after just four of the eight weeks she was predicted to spend there.

 "That was the first time I started moving," she explains.
-"It was all very well getting upright, but then I had to get out the bed and try and move.
+"It was all very well getting upright, but then I had to get out the bed and try to move.
 I got to the toilet and back, a couple of metres, and it felt like an achievement.

-"Despite the bumps on the way out of hospital and trying to get in the car it was nice leaving, although I had to have blood-thinning injections every day.
+"Despite the bumps on the way out of hospital and trying to get in the car, it was nice leaving even 'though I had to have blood-thinning injections every day.

 "I couldn't inject myself, my mum did them.
 It hurt, I know it sounds pathetic after everything I have been through, but these little things into your stomach, they are like the devil.
 I would dread it every day."